w3c/w3c-website-redesign-documentation/_posts/2021-06-08-building-the-main-navigation.md

 Her recommendation was to use `aria-label` instead.
 Knowing that the site will be translated in the future, I thought it would be better to [avoid using `aria-label`](https://adrianroselli.com/2019/11/aria-label-does-not-translate.html).
 After mulling things over for a while, in the final navigation prototype I decided to follow Léonie's advice.
 We will be providing a list of all strings that will need to be translations, so this should not be overlooked.

-Léonie also called out my use of the `event.preventDefault()` JavaScript technique mentioned above, saying that the [links should be buttons as they do not navigate anywhere](https://christianheilmann.com/2019/02/05/links-that-dont-go-anywhere-should-be-buttons/).
+Léonie also called out my use of the `event.preventDefault()` JavaScript technique mentioned above, noting that the [links should be buttons as they do not navigate anywhere](https://christianheilmann.com/2019/02/05/links-that-dont-go-anywhere-should-be-buttons/).
 Full disclosure here: I should not have used this approach.
 I did it without thinking, having seen other developers do it and knowing that it worked.
 But that's not respectful to end users - and I hope that by making this point here, it will dissuade others from repeating my error.

-Also: "Where there are further layers of the navigation they need to behave in the same way as the parent/child layer.
-At the moment grandchild layers of the navigation are automatically expanded (on desktop), breaking the earlier convention (on mobile).
-This makes the experience for sighted keyboard users very laborious if the part of the nav they want is on the other side of the expanded grandchild layers.

-It must be possible to close each layer of the navigation using the escape key for the same reason."
+Furthermore, Léonie commented on the lack of consistency in navigation behaviour.
+The decision to have grandchild items expanded on the large screen layout was not in keeping with the earlier convention (on small screens) and made the experience for sighted keyboard users very laborious to navigate between child items.
+It must be possible to close each layer of navigation using <kbd>Esc</kbd> for the same reason.

-Not clear that the child links were links and not just headings.

-Didn't like the addition of the close button in the desktop dropdown.
-And menu should be closable using the Esc key.

-Suggestion to move the back button in the mobile child/grandchild menus to sit below the list of links (where did this come from again?)
+The W3C team felt there was a lack of clarity as to what were links, what were headings (there were no headings!), and which links were children/grandchildren on large screens.
+Where I had duplicated links when the original was being used to toggle a level of navigation, there was concern about the amount of vertical space that was being used.
+The close button for the dropdown on large screens was not popular, and they echoed Léonie's point about being able to use the <kbd>Esc</kbd> key.

+This gave us a lot of food for thought for the next prototype.

 ## Version 2